mesg-foundation/docs/api/service.md

 Please update the Service file
 -->

-This is the API for MESG Services to interact with MESG Core.
+This is the API for MESG Services to interact with MESG Engine.
 It is to be consumed only by MESG Services.
-It provides all necessary functions that MESG Services need in order to interact with MESG Core.
+It provides all necessary functions that MESG Services need in order to interact with MESG Engine.

 This API is only accessible through [gRPC](https://grpc.io/).